tamirgz/reverse-engineering-reference-manual/README.md

 ## *<p align='center'> int 0x7374617274 (12/18/2016) </p>*
 * Processes are containers for execution.
 Threads are what the OS executes
 * Any function that calls another function is called a non-leaf function, and all other functions are leaf functions
-* Entry point of a binary (beginning of .text section) is not main.
+* Entry point of a binary (start function) is not main.
 A program's startup code (how main is called) depends on the compiler and the platform that the binary is compiled for
 * To hide a string from strings command, construct the string in code.
 So instead of the string being referenced from the .data section, it will be constructed in the .text section.
 To do this, initialize a string as an array of characters assigned to a local variable.
 This will result in code that moves each character onto the stack one at a time.
 To make the character harder to recognize, check out Data Encoding section in this journal
 * __Random Number Generator__: Randomness requires a source of entropy, which is an unpredictable sequence of bits.
 This source of entropy is called the seed and can be from OS observing its internal operations or ambient factors.
 Algorithms using OS's internal operations or ambient factors as seed are known as pseudorandom generators, because while their output isn't random, it still passes statistical tests of randomness.
 So as long as you seed the algorithms with a legitimate source of entropy, they can generate fairly long sequences of random values without the sequence repeating
 * __Software/Hardware/Memory Breakpoint__: